planetfederal/readygxp/README.md

 # Ready GXP

 The intention of this project is to provide a simple reusable template for GeoExt applications bound for a servlet container.
+To get started, see http://github.com/ahocevar/gxp-simpledemo/ for a simple WMS/WFS browser/editor created on top of the structure provided by Ready GXP.

 ## Setup